MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: Abstract

 \section{Abstract}

-We introduce an explainable, physics-aware, and end-to-end differentiable model which predicts the outcome of robot-terrain interaction from camera images.
-The proposed MonoForce model consists of a black-box module, which predicts robot-terrain interaction forces from the onboard camera, followed by a white-box module, which transforms these forces through the laws of classical mechanics into the predicted trajectories.
-As the white-box model is implemented as a differentiable ODE solver, it enables measuring the physical consistency between predicted forces and ground-truth trajectories of the robot.
-Consequently, it creates a~self-supervised loss similar to MonoDepth.
-To facilitate the reproducibility of the paper, we provide the source code.
-See the project github \footnote{\url{https://github.com/ctu-vras/monoforce}} for codes and supplementary materials such as videos and data sequences.
+While autonomous navigation of mobile robots on rigid terrain is a well-explored problem, navigating on deformable terrain such as tall grass or bushes remains a challenge.
+To address it, we introduce an explainable, physics-aware and end-to-end differentiable model which predicts the outcome of robot-terrain interaction from camera images, both on rigid and non-rigid terrain.
+The proposed MonoForce model consists of a black-box module which predicts robot-terrain interaction forces from onboard cameras, followed by a white-box module, which transforms these forces and a control signals into predicted trajectories, using only the laws of classical mechanics.
+The differentiable white-box module allows backpropagating the predicted trajectory errors into the black-box module, serving as a self-supervised loss that measures consistency between the predicted forces and ground-truth trajectories of the robot.
+Experimental evaluation on a public dataset and our data has shown that while the prediction capabilities are comparable to state-of-the-art algorithms on rigid terrain, MonoForce shows superior accuracy on non-rigid terrain such as tall grass or bushes.
+To facilitate the reproducibility of our results, we release both the code and datasets.